shaloo/docs.arcana/docs/state_of_the_ntwk.md

 ## Mode of Operation

-Arcana Network protocol is built and operates using the [Proof of Stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/#proof-of-stake) Polygon chain.
+The {{config.extra.arcana.product_name}} protocol is built and operates using the [Proof of Stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/#proof-of-stake) Polygon chain.

 ### Network Nodes